CVS Health

-CVS Health Corporation (previously CVS Corporation and CVS Caremark Corporation) is an American healthcare company that owns CVS Pharmacy, a retail pharmacy chain; CVS Caremark, a pharmacy benefits manager; and Aetna, a health insurance provider, among many other brands.
-The company is the world's largest healthcare company, and its headquarters are in Woonsocket, Rhode Island.
+CVS Health Corporation is an American multinational healthcare company that owns CVS Pharmacy, a retail pharmacy chain; CVS Caremark, a pharmacy benefits manager; and Aetna, a health insurance provider, among many other brands.
+The company is the world's second largest healthcare company, behind UnitedHealth Group.
+In 2023, the company was ranked 64th in the Forbes Global 2000.
+CVS started in Lowell, Massachusetts by brothers Stanley and Sidney Goldstein and their partner Ralph Hoagland.
+The name stood for Consumer Value Stores.